thunderrabbit/mankind-project-japan/content/post/2019/09/25room-cost.md

 Instead of passing the hat each week, we adopted a monthly payment system.

-On the first Tuesday of each month, men will be invited to pay in one of the following three ways:
+On the first Tuesday of each month, men who have been sitting with us for a while will be invited to pay in one of the following three ways:

 1. 4000/month   (5000 if the month has 5 Tuesdays)